Claim: Video clip shows a car with color-changing "paramagnetic paint."

-However, although this particular video may not be real, the phenomenon it displays is a somewhat plausible one.
+However, although these particular "color-changing car" videos may not be real, the phenomenon they display may be a somewhat plausible one.

 Back in 2007, motoring publications reported that Nissan had developed a process for applying a polymer coating (referred to as 'paramagnetic' paint) to automobile exteriors that could instantly change the perceived color of the car to any desired hue through the application of electrical current:

 One of the hardest decisions when picking a new car is choosing the right color but the day when cars will be available in multiple colors could be here sooner than you think.
 Scientists have developed a new coating called 'paramagnetic' paint that has the ability to change colors at the touch of a button.
 One carmaker looking into the technology is Nissan, which has already developed a self-healing paint.